-- 8.1 The robot configuration as tested shall be described in detail on the test form, including all subsystems and components and their respective features and functionalities.
-The configuration shall be subjected to all the applicable test methods as determined by the test sponsor.
-Any variation in the configuration shall cause the resulting robot variant to be retested across all the applicable test methods to provide a consistent and comprehensive representation of the performance.
-Practice E2592 shall be used to record the robotic configuration. - 8.2 Once a robot begins to be teleoperated to execute a specified task, the task shall be performed for the specified number of repetitions through completion without leaving the apparatus.
+8.1 The robot configuration as tested shall be described in detail on the test form, including all subsystems and components and their respective features and functionalities.
+The configuration shall be subjected to all the test suites, as defined in 3.2.12, as appropriate.
+Any variation in the configuration shall cause the resulting robot variant to be retested across all the test suites to provide a consistent and comprehensive representation of the performance.
+Practice E2592 shall be used to record the robotic configuration.

+8.2 Once a robot begins a test, by starting executing the task as specified in 4.1, the robot shall be teleoperated to perform the task for the specified number of repetitions through completion without leaving the apparatus.
 During the process, the robot shall not be allowed to have the energy/power source replenished nor shall the robot be allowed any human physical intervention, including adjustment, maintenance, or repair.
+Any such actions shall be considered a fault condition.

+FIG. 2 Mobility: Maneuvering Tasks: Sustained Speed Apparatus (Perspective View)

+FIG. 3 Mobility: Maneuvering Tasks: Sustained Speed Apparatus (Projection View)

-Any such actions shall be considered a fault condition. - 8.3 The metric for this test method is the maximum incline among the specified stair sets on which all the specified stair surfaces are successfully traversed for the specified number of continuous repetitions. - 8.4 In addition, the elapsed time for successfully performing the task, or average number of tasks performed per minute for multiple repetitions, is a performance proficiency index reflecting the combination of the robot's capability and efficiency, the OCU's ease of use, and the operator's skill level.
-Therefore, this temporal aspect is a part of the test and the results shall be recorded on the test form. - 8.5 Although the metric is based on teleoperation, autonomous behaviors are allowed as long as the testing procedure is followed, with the associated effects reflected in the testing scores.
-See ALFUS Framework Volume I: Terminology for the definition of autonomy.
+- 8.3 The metric for this test method is the complete and successful traverse of the prescribed path for the specified number of continuous repetitions. - 8.4 In addition, the elapsed time for successfully traversing the path, or effective speed in meters per minute, is a performance proficiency index reflecting the combination of the robot's capability and efficiency, the OCU's ease of use, and the operator's skill level.
+Therefore, this temporal aspect is a part of the test and the results shall be recorded on the test form.
+The average effective speed is specified as the sustained speed.

+Note 5-The term "effective" is used because the speed is calculated based on the designed length of the path and not on the actual trajectories of the traverses, which can deviate from the designed path.